KDScheuer/Tally/ReadMe.md

 1. A script, cron job, or any process makes a single HTTP POST to `/push` with a JSON payload
 2. Tally validates the input and stores the metric in memory with a timestamp
 3. Prometheus scrapes `/metrics` on its normal schedule and receives the full metric set in OpenMetrics text format
-4. Prometheus records the data point — **this is where persistence happens**
+4. Prometheus records the data point (this is where persistence happens)
 5. Metrics that haven't been updated within the TTL window are automatically expired and removed from Tally's output
-6. Grafana queries Prometheus as normal — Tally is invisible to the dashboard layer
+6. Grafana queries Prometheus as normal, Tally is invisible at that point

-**Tally holds current state.
-Prometheus holds history.** Tally is a live staging area, not a database.
-Every data point Tally has ever served is already durably stored in Prometheus by the time it expires from Tally's memory.
+Think of Tally as a staging area, not a database.
+It holds what's current; Prometheus holds the history.
+By the time a metric expires from Tally, Prometheus has already recorded every value it served.

 ![Tally Landing Page](docs/assets/index.png)
-> *The built-in landing page at `/` — endpoint reference and push examples without leaving the browser*
+> *The built-in landing page at `/`, with endpoint reference and push examples*

 ---